 The fact of the matter is that the polyester we use for Compressible Pillow production is a tiny drop in the ocean of the polyester industry.
 The textile industry is the fourth largest industry in the world.
 In 2018 total textile production volume reached 110 million metric tons.
 About two-thirds of all textile fibers are synthetic, and more than half of those fibers are made from oil-based polyester.

 There’s a reason we use so much polyester, particularly in the outdoor industry.
 It is an incredibly versatile textile that has made possible much of what we expect from our gear.
 Polyester can be lightweight, weather-resistant, durable, moisture-wicking, easily washed and comfortable.
-Unfortunately, the whole of the conventional polyester supply chain results in significant waste and a negative impact on the environment.
+Unfortunately, the conventional polyester supply chain results in significant waste and environmental impact, so recycled polyester is a key step toward improving the sustainability of this remarkable material.

-Using recycled polyester is a key step in improving the environmental impact of utilizing this remarkable material.
-Virgin polyester begins as crude oil, it is then refined into the necessary building blocks of the textile.
-Recycled polyester, on the other hand, eliminates the need to extract crude oil from the earth and refine it.
-The full life cycle of 1 kg of conventional polyester fabric has been estimated to release more than 30 kg of CO2 equivalents into the atmosphere.
-Eliminating the need to drill and refine crude oil meaningfully reduces that number.
+Virgin polyester begins as crude oil.
+It is then refined into the necessary building blocks of the textile.
+Recycled polyester, on the other hand, eliminates the need for extracting and refining oil.
+In fact, the full life cycle of 1 kg of conventional polyester fabric has been estimated to release more than 30 kg of CO2 equivalents into the atmosphere.
+Eliminating the need for crude oil meaningfully reduces that number.

-Most recycled polyester comes from plastic bottles that are processed to extract the necessary building blocks for new threads.
-Recycled clothing can also be used, but it is less common.
-The collection infrastructure and processing technology required to recycle plastic and turn it into polyester is expensive and tiny compared to the oil infrastructure.
-Recycled polyester simply doesn’t match the demand for virgin polyester.
-Which makes the whole supply chain slow to embrace it and convert.
+Most recycled polyester comes from plastic bottles.
+Recycled clothing is also used, but is less common.
+Overall, the collection infrastructure and processing technology required to recycle plastic is expensive and tiny compared to the petroleum infrastructure.
+As such, the demand for recycled polyester simply doesn’t match that of virgin polyester, which makes the whole supply chain slow to embrace it.

-We mentioned the drawbacks earlier, and those still persist, yet more investment into recycled threads would likely close that gap for good.
+We mentioned the drawbacks earlier, and those still persist, yet more investment into recycled threads would likely help close that gap.
 The fact is that recycled polyester has been around for a while; Patagonia first made a fleece out of recycled polyester in 1993.
-In that time, recycled polyester has been able to significantly reducee the performance gap with oil-based virgin polyester, and it’s only getting better.
+Since then, recycled polyester has been able to significantly reduce the performance gap with oil-based virgin polyester, and it’s only getting better.

 To make meaningful sustainability progress companies need to manufacture products like the Compressible Pillow.
 It may be small, but each bit counts.
 If we, as manufacturers, make recycled polyester goods more available, then consumers can access the features and performance they need while improving sustainability.
 But it works both ways.
 If consumers prioritize their money on recycled polyester goods, then companies will invest more in bringing to market what they want.